[GUIDE] 15 Tips for Building Confidence

 When you are in a tough situation, embrace it and know that it is helping you become better.
 Check yourself when the challenge hits and be thankful for it.
 I know that sounds weird, but trust me, if you can learn how to do this, college and the rest of your life will be more successful.

 Just being more positive in life will help you gain and build confidence.
 If others want to be negative, don’t allow them to drag you down.
-Stay positive.
+Stay positive and grateful.
 You may even be able to sway them into a more positive mindset as well.
-It's more fun and way more healthy to have a positive outlook on life.
+It’s more fun and way more healthy to have a positive outlook on life.

 Life is hard.
 Being a high school student athlete is hard.
 Getting to college is hard.
 Graduating from college is hard.
 And on and on it goes.
 Give yourself a break when you need to recharge.
 It’s not only healthy, but it gives you the energy to keep building your confidence.